isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* A class with any virtual functions should have a destructor that is either public and virtual or else protected and non-virtual.
+* A class with any virtual functions should have a destructor that is either public and virtual or else protected and nonvirtual.

 ### <a name="Rc-dtor-fail"></a>C.36: A destructor may not fail